 The focus of this course is to provide students with an overview of prominent ethical issues facing professionals in criminology and criminal justice, with an emphasis on encouraging individual students to explore their own ethical and moral systems and how they make ethical/moral decisions.
-Restricted to Criminal Justice students.
+Restricted to Criminal Justice majors and Computer Forensics Analyst: HERO majors .
 Prereq. - CJST101.
 Also available through Online Learning.